projectchrono/chrono/doxygen/documentation/manual/visualization_assets.md

 Visualization assets      {#visualization_assets}
 ====================

-This section is about assets, that is, optional objects that can be attached to rigid [[Chronoengine:Rigid bodies| bodies].
+This section is about assets, that is, optional objects that can be attached to [rigid bodies](@ref rigid_bodies).
 Assets can be used either for attaching
 * custom user-defined data (es. electric charge, costs, sounds, etc.)
 * or to attach visualization shapes.